 Turn the machine off.
 Drain the oil while the engine is warm to assure rapid and complete draining.
-See Table 3:NORMAL SERVICE INTERVALS on page D-7 for capacity and service interval information.
+See table D.1 for capacity and service interval information.

 - Remove the oil filler cap. - Remove the cap from the drain valve.
 Push in and twist the yellow drain valve counter counterclockwise.
 Then pull the valve out and drain the oil into a suitable container. - Close the valve by pushing in and twisting clockwise.
 Replace the cap.
-Close valve and valve cap before adding oil and running the engine. - Remove the old oil filter.
+Close valve and valve cap before adding oil and running the engine - Remove the old oil filter.
 Use Channel Lock No. 209 pliers if the filter is stuck. - Clean the oil filter mounting surface, and coat the new oil filter gasket with clean oil. - Screw on the new oil filter by hand until the gasket touches the mounting surface.
-Then tighten the oil filter an additional 1/2 to 7/8 turn. - Add oil until to the upper limit mark on the dipstick.
-Tighten the oil filler cap securely. - Start the engine and check for leaks. - Stop the engine and check the oil level.
+Then tighten the oil filter an additional 1⁄2 to 7/8 turn. - Add oil until to the upper limit mark on the dipstick.
+Tighten the oil filler cap securely. - · Start the engine and check for leaks. - Stop the engine and check the oil level.
 If necessary, add oil to the upper limit mark on the dipstick.

 Use 4-stroke motor oil that meets or exceeds the requirements for APIO service classification SG or SH.
-SAE 10W-30 is recommended for general, all temperature use: -5°F to 104°F, -20°C to 40°C. See the Engine Owner's Manual for more specific information on oil viscosity recommendations.
+SAE 10W-30 is recommended for general, all temperature use: -5 to 104F, -20°C to 40°C. See the Engine Owner's Manual for more specific information on oil viscosity recommendations.